 The drawback is the time required, but it’s important to keep in mind this isn’t involved time where you’re actively cooking or reheating sous vide.
 What you gain for your patience is a cooking made easy meal; it will turn out just as you prefer it without any real risk of overcooking.

 That being said, we realize there are times when the length of time needed is impractical and or the food being consumed frankly doesn’t deserve the time to be reheated via sous vide.
+Things like reheated bacon.
 Obviously, look to other methods like a microwave in those situations.